arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system/content.md

 In order to save energy and resources, the Edge Control has different power lines that must be enabled so we can power the different internal and external peripherals.
 In this case, we need to enable the 3.3 V, 5 V, Battery, MKR1 slot, and the +19 V reference for the 4-20 mA sensor's current loop.
 To handle all the I/O we also need to initialize the I/O Expander together with the Enclosure Kit LCD and the sensors inputs.

-With the `setSystemClock` function, we define a starting date reference for the real-time clock, and if you need to configure the RTC time with your time zone, use the commented function `RealTimeClock.setEpoch(<Your region unixTime>)` replacing the parameter with your region unix time in seconds.
+With the `setSystemClock` function we define a starting date reference for the real-time clock.
+If you need to configure the RTC time with your time zone, use the commented function `RealTimeClock.setEpoch(<Your region unixTime>)` replacing the parameter with your region unix time in seconds.

 ***You just need to set the RTC once and make sure to have a CR2032 3V battery in the Edge Control holder to maintain the RTC configurations.***